davidselassie/games/_drafts/template.md

 # Setup

-Describe how to setup the field or any perparations you'll need to make!
+Describe how to setup the field or any preparations you'll need to make!

 # Gameplay